DiasAmangeldy/Twix/README.md

 b)And if we talk about motors.
 We used 2 motors, one large and one medium.
-The large one is connected to the "A" part, and the medium one is connected to the "B" part.
+The large one is connected to the "A" port, and the medium one is connected to the "B" port.
 Why do you think we put a big engine in the back?
 Because as we know, bigger motors have more power and that's why we have bigger motors to respond to movement.
-And as for the average motor, we put it in front.
+And as for the medium motor, we put it in front.
 Because it responds to the turn.
-As we know, we must use the mechanism in the rule, so we needed an average sensor to make the mechanism.
+As we know, we must use the mechanism in the rule, so we needed a medium mototr to make the mechanism.